KUDI

 KUDI (88.7 FM) is a radio station licensed to serve the community of Choteau, Montana.
-As of December 2019, the station is owned by MOTA Ministries of Fairfield, Montana, and airs a Christian contemporary format.
+As of August 2022, the station is owned by Hi-Line Radio Fellowship, Inc., and airs a Christian contemporary format.

 History

-The KUDI call letters were assigned by the FCC on November 10, 2008, to New Life Community Church in Choteau, Montana.
+The KUDI call sign was assigned by the FCC on November 10, 2008, to New Life Community Church in Choteau, Montana.
 (They had previously been used between 1957 and 1976 on 1450 AM in Great Falls.)
 The new station, located at 88.7 on the FM band, adopted a Christian radio format for talk, news, religious programming, and contemporary Christian music.

 On April 14, New Life Community Church donated the call letters, station, and all station assets to MOTA Ministries of Fairfield, Montana.
 The transaction was consummated on December 4, 2019.

+Effective August 2, 2022, MOTA Ministries sold KUDI to Hi-Line Radio Fellowship, Inc. for $15,000.